unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### ImplicitCommands attribute

-By default, implicit command generation is enabled.
-Any method in the Model that matches the [command generation rules](#command-generation-rules) will have an accompanying command wrapper generated for it.
+By default, implicit command generation is enabled when the MVUX package is installed.
+That means that any method in the Model that matches the [command generation rules](#command-generation-rules) will have an accompanying command wrapper generated for it.
 However, you may choose to switch implicit command generation on or off for a specific class, or the entire assembly.
 Conversly, when it has been switched off for the assembly, it can be switched back on for a specific class.

-Switching on or off commands can be achieved using the `ImplicitCommands` attribute.
+Switching on or off commands can be achieved using the [`ImplicitCommands`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitCommandsAttribute.cs) attribute.
 Here are some examples:

 Switching off implcicit command generation throughout the entire assembly:
 ```csharp